Ginushmal/DSE-Project-Bus-Arrival-time-Prediction-GRP29/README.md

 ## Overview

-The Bus Arrival Time Prediction Project aims to improve the accuracy of bus arrival time predictions by considering drivers' behavior patterns.
+The Bus Arrival Time Prediction Project aims to improve the accuracy of bus arrival time predictions by considering drivers' behavior patterns and preparing a dashboard.
 This README file provides an overview of the project, its goals, and the steps taken to achieve those goals.

 ## Project Goal

 The primary goal of this project is to enhance bus arrival time predictions by incorporating drivers' driving behavior data.
 By analyzing and modeling this data, we aim to create more accurate and reliable predictions for bus arrival times.
+Then prepare a dashboard to provide arrival time information and insights from the analyzed data.

 ## Project Workflow